postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/slack.md

         ![select Slack integration](https://assets.postman.com/postman-docs/slack-select-integration-v9-19.jpg)

-1. After you select the integration type, a browser window asking you to sign in to Slack opens.
+1. After you select the integration type, a browser tab opens asking you to sign in to Slack.
 If you aren't signed in to a Slack workplace, enter your workspace URL and sign in with your email and password or SSO.

-    > This window may be blocked by your pop-up blocker.
+    > If your Team Admin created a [connected account](/docs/integrations/connected-apps/) for Slack, a message and green checkmark let you know you're already authenticated with a Slack workspace.
+You don't need to sign in or review permissions.
+If you want to connect to a different Slack workspace, select the link.

 1. On the **Permission request** page: